tellsiddh/blog.tellsiddh.github.io/_posts/2025-07-04-vector-database-broke.md

 toc_sticky: true
 ---

 Our vector database of choice is the OpenSearch service.
-We initially used their serverless instance to power our Retrieval-Augmented Generation (RAG) applications.
-However, slow ingestion speeds led us to move to a managed cluster setup.
+We initially used AWS's serverless instance to power our Retrieval-Augmented Generation (RAG) applications.
+However, slow ingestion speeds led us to migrate to a managed cluster setup.

 <!--more-->

+## Update: July 22, 2025

+We received the root cause analysis from AWS support.
+They confirmed that the issue was indeed caused by the simultaneous scaling and security changes.
+The domain was stuck in a modifying state due to simultaneous configuration changes: enabling both remote store and FGAC.
+They confirmed that this combination can cause a red index status for one of the system indices.
+The issue was resolved by deleting the affected system index and retrying the process.
+They said they will be implementing fixes to prevent similar incidents in the future.

+This was a huge relief as it confirmed our suspicions and provided us with a clear path forward.
+We will be implementing the recommended changes in our future deployments.

+"Until then, we recommend following this sequence: Enable FGAC first and then proceed with remote store migration if needed.”
+- AWS Support

+This is honestly a good recommendation and I should have followed it with or without the AWS support confirmation.
+During any migrations or major changes, it is always a good idea to follow a sequence of steps that are known to work.
+This will help you avoid any unexpected issues and ensure that your changes are applied successfully.
+I am glad that the AWS support team was able to get us out of this situation quickly and efficiently with no data loss.

 ## Update: July 5, 2025